EduMIPS64/edumips64/docs/user/en/src/user-interface.rst

 ~~~~~~~~~~
 The Statistics frame shows some statistics about the program execution.

+Note that during the last execution cycle the cycles counter is not incremented,
+because the last execution cycle is not a full CPU cycle but rather a
+pseudo-cycle whose only duties are to remove the last instruction from the
+pipeline and increment the counter of executed instructions.

 Pipeline
 ~~~~~~~~
 The Pipeline frame shows the actual status of the pipeline, showing which